 - Be prepared for anxious partings on the first days back: get yourself ready emotionally, take advice from your teacher, but keep it quick and simple - a hug and three kisses, a goodbye and see you at pick up time (see our page on separation anxiety at https://www.thepinesschool.org.uk/separation-anxiety/)

 - Start to bring bedtime forward by 15 minutes each evening - build in wind down time or a 15 minute count down to bring games or TV programmes to an end, turn off or bring electronic devices downstairs

 - Have a consistent bedtime routine: pack away toys and games ("tidy up time"), help your child to choose clothes and get them ready before moving onto teeth, glass of water, settling time (reading), dim lights, devices on charge downstairs, hugs and kisses - lots of praise for sticking to the routine and gentle reminders if they forget

 - Get back into sit down family meals - to bond, talk over the day and prepare for the next day.
-To avoid yes/no answers, conversation starters can be found online, for example https://www.scholastic.com/parents/school-success/10-questions-to-ask-your-child-about-his-day-school.html
+These questions are great for dinner or at the end of the school day: https://www.scholastic.com/parents/school-success/10-questions-to-ask-your-child-about-his-day-school.html

 Help children with difficult thoughts and feelings

 - See our Helping kids cope pages to identify and understand possible behaviours and the thoughts and feelings behind them: https://www.thepinesschool.org.uk/helping-kids-cope/

 - Explaining the return to school - A short story to help reduce worries and anxious thoughts can be found here: https://www.elsa-support.co.uk/back-to-school-after-coronavirus-story/